rafkac/chess-engine/README.md

 ---
 #### Test results
-Tests against stockfish have been run for different chess position scenarios.
+Tests against stockfish have been run for various chess position scenarios.
 Test results for each version can be viewed in the `test/` folder.

 ---